savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

 ### The Accessibility Book Club

 The Accessibility Book club is a small organization releasing a [yearly book list about accessibility](https://www.a11ybookclub.com/annual-book-lists).
-Their selection is really good and a very useful tool to stay up to date with the developments of the accessibility and inclusiveness publications.
+Their selection is a very useful tool to stay up to date with the developments of the accessibility and inclusiveness publications.

 ![The 2025 book list of the Accessibility book club.
 The full list is available trough the link in the previous paragraph.](ressources/A-WhatIsAccessibility/a11yBookClubHomePage.png)